Q: What exam should I take?

 Q: Will Charter Oak State College provide a grade for passing my exam?

-A: Because DSST exams are standardized, normed exams, Charter Oak State College will issue a grade for passing those exams.
-CLEP exams are not scored in the same manner and therefore no grade other than "P" (pass) can be issued for CLEP exams.
+A: CLEP and DSST exams are not standardized/normed and therefore no grade other than "P" (pass) can be issued for those exams.

 Q: Do exams offer different levels of credit?